gapcoin-project/gapcoin-project.github.io/_posts/projectdocs/2014-12-16-starter-post.md

 layout: post
 author: Manav Sehgal
 title:  "Starter Post"              # Title used in HTML Meta, Post Header, Recent Posts list
-category: projectdoc
+category: projectdocs
-tags: projectdoc                   # Tags to relate multiple topics to a post
+tags: content                   # Tags to relate multiple topics to a post
 ---

 This is a starter post which you can duplicate to create your own.
 It demonstrates Markdown syntax, Liquid tags, and GitHub whitelisted HTML.